chrisvasqm/gallery/README.md

 ## Getting started

-- Make a copy of the `example.env` file and renamed it as `.env`, then add the corresponding values.
+- Make a copy of the `backend/example.env` file and renamed it as `.env` in the same directory, then add the corresponding values.

 - Install dependencies